 In order for the engine to perform correctly and quietly, it is important that the chassis be lubricated before operation.
-Lubrication should include all gears, axles and pickup rollers to prevent them from squeaking.
-Use light household oil and wheel bearing grease and follow the lubrication points marked "L and G" in Fig. 6 above.
+Lubrication should include all truck block bushings and pickup rollers to prevent them from squeaking.
+Use light household oil and follow the lubrication points marked "L" in Fig. 8 below.

-Figure 6: Lubricating The Locomotive Chassis
+Figure 6: Lubricating The Trucks